 Our sector is evolving as we adopt new digital technologies, products and working practices.
 The drive towards net zero and a new Building Regulation regime is accelerating the pace of positive change.
 But this transition presents a major upskilling and retraining challenge as we equip our people with the skills for the future.
-At Berkeley we are mapping the skills and competences required across our business, to help build a flexible workforce which will evolve with future needs.
-Skills development goes hand-in-hand with our investment in digital working practices and modern methods of construction, including our unique modular housing system which is manufactured using advanced production technologies from the aerospace and automotive sectors. berkeleygroup.co.uk/our-vision/future-skills
+At Berkeley we are mapping the skills and competences required across our business, to help build a flexible workforce which will evolve with future needs. berkeleygroup.co.uk/our-vision/future-skills